 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the low tide was at 1:15 am and the high tide was at 9:31 am.
+In the high tide and low tide chart, we can see that the only low tide of the day was at 8:47 am.

-The lunar phase is a Waxing Gibbous.
-Today we have 13 hours and 47 minutes of sun.
-The solar transit is at 12:43 pm and the length of time the moon will be visible will be 11 hours and 44 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 11 hours and 1 minutes of sun.
+The solar transit is at 12:02 pm and the length of time the moon will be visible will be 12 hours and 9 minutes.

-The tidal coefficient today is 51 (average).
-At noon the tidal coefficient increases to 56 to end the day with a tidal coefficient of 61.
-The tide heights today are 0.0 ft and 0.3 ft.
+The tidal coefficient today is 106.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 103 to end the day with a tidal coefficient of 100.
+The heigh of the tide is 0.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Destin which is of 1.0 ft and a minimum height of -0.3 ft.

 The solunar fishing calendar in Destin tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Destin.
 The times are generated in local time in Florida (West Coast) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]

 NOTE: The times reflected in the tide table for Destin are tide forecasts only valid as references for sport fishing.
 They shouldn't be used as a guide for navigation.
 The heights are expressed in feet referenced to Mean Lower Low Water (MLLW).